 The players Mason has worked with are proof that the pathway exists.
 Alessandro Circati grew up in Perth and is now captaining the Socceroos and playing in Serie A at Parma.
 Ella Mastrantonio grew up in Perth and has played in the English WSL, Italian Serie A, and the UEFA Women's Champions League.
 Trent Ostler and Kaelan Majekodunmi are professional A-League players.
 Every one of them is evidence that geography is not an obstacle.
 Preparation is.

 But Mason's proudest work isn't with the professionals.
-It's with the 13-year-old who was invisible on the pitch and is now leading their team.
-The 15-year-old who was scrolling for four hours a day and rebuilt their entire identity around becoming a serious footballer.
+It's with the 14-year-old who was invisible on the pitch and is now leading their team.
+The 15-year-old who was scrolling for four hours a day and rebuilt their entire identity around becoming a professional footballer.
 That's who this program is for.
 That's why it exists.

 Not generic mindset advice.
 A structured 26-chapter system built around the five pillars every serious player must master.